sdvegetationimaging/Imaging-Analysis/README.md

 NDVI calculated on infra-blue images, and other useful plant health indicators, coming soon!

+## We Are

+A group of independent researchers learning about plants and emerging technologies, hoping to make a positive difference.
+We are self-funded.

 ### Questions and comments are welcome
 via <span><a href="mailto:sdvegetationimaging@gmail.com"> email</a></span>